Course Outline

 2 Demonstrate collaboration with others to realise a creative production.
 Empowered

-3 Engage critically with concepts and practices of bricolage in creative production.
-Creative and critical thinker
+3 Engage critically with concepts and practices of bricolage and radical creativity in creative production.
+Problem solving

 4 Communicate ideas and understandings of pragmatic approaches to collaboration and creative production.
 Sustainability-focussed